 On April 24th 2019 a 27 foot long by 10 foot wide replica name pennant was photographed near the stern of the J. B. Ford.
 The pennant read “Edwin F. Holmes.”
 On May 31st 2019 I was able to interview Joseph Lombardi of Ocean Technical Services www.oceantechserv.com .
 I wanted to learn and share first hand an account of the 2013 J. B. Ford survey.
 He explained more about his view of the Ford in 2013 and reasons why the survey report was never finalized.
 A parting thought was that she is a special boat, with a rich history, and her hull was in great shape for her age.

 The J. B. Ford is still intact during October of 2019, four full years has passed since being tied to the Azcon Metals dock.
 Given the current market conditions for scrap it is speculated that the J. B. Ford will still be around come 2020.
 On June 16, 2020 the vessel was moved along the dock, but still intact.
 This means there is still time to photograph a ship that collided in 1904 with the Steamer America now preserved in Isle Royale, and one that made it safe to Duluth in the Mataafa Storm of November 28, 1905 over 115 years ago.
 If the J. B. Ford remains up to October 2021 it would have spent 6 years tired to that dock, 20 years in the Twin Ports, and if it is still floating on December 12, 2021 then 118 years on the Great Lakes.
 On March 1st 2021 in the bitter cold local new outlets reported smoke, fire coming from the J. B. Ford.
 It appears breaking up of the vessel has begun for 2021.
+The vessel was slowly broken up stern first dragged onto the shore.
+There was hope among some that the forward cabins would be cut and saved.
+The pilothouse house was cut and pulled down into her cargo hold.
+In August of 2022 the last bit of bow section was cut up and brought onshore.
+At the end of that month none of the vessel was floating.

-Purpose: This website was created in order to raise historical awareness about this aging lake freighter.
+Purpose: This website was created in order to raise historical awareness about this historic lake freighter.
 Through a collection of photos, drawings, artifacts, vessel files, and sea stories it is planned to package this data into a book.
 My interest in this vessel started in 1991, For me this is a chance to see, to travel back in time to steel prop steamers of the November 28, 1905 storm on Lake Superior.

 Sincerely, LEROY A. RUBINAS